Psalm 11

 For the director of music.
 Of David.

-In the Lord I take refuge.
-How then can you say to me: 'Flee like a bird to your mountain.
-For look, the wicked bend their bows; they set their arrows against strings to shoot from the shadows at the upright in heart.
-When foundations are being destroyed, what can the righteous do?'
+For the leader.
+By David: In Adonai I find refuge.
+So how can you say to me, “Flee like a bird to the mountains!
+See how the wicked are drawing their bows and setting their arrows on the string, to shoot from the shadows at honest men.
+If the foundations are destroyed, what can the righteous do?”

 This song is probably dealing with the time in David's life when his son Absalom tried to seize the kingdom.
 He had killed his younger half brother and for a long time had not been allowed in Jerusalem.
 After repeatedly asking for forgiveness, David allowed him to return to Jerusalem.
 Because of his time of exile from Jerusalem and the pride that dwelled within him, Absalom hated his father and plotted against him.
 In the face of this ruthless killer, David was advised to flee to safety by his advisors.